ngeraedts/DanDy/README.md

 # DanDy
-random character generator for 3.5 written in python 3.5
+Random character generator for D&D 3.5 for Python 3